Green, the colour of nature, new life and sustainability can never be green ! It is ironically toxic to all forms of life and environment!

 One of the basic rules of elementary school art class is that blue mixed with yellow produces green.
 True, those two colors alone can produce many wonderful greens, assuming that the yellow and blue paints you are using are pure yellow and pure blue.
 If they have been altered from their pure forms, it will consequently alter your green as well.

 The chart on left shows the most delightful greens that I have achieved with my mixing.
 Notice all those green (rows 1-3) were made using only two of my own handmade natural paints Indigo genuine (NB1) and Curcuma (NY3).
-In the last two rows I varied the colours by adding a bit of Ercolano Red (PR102) and yellow gold ochre ( PY43).
+In the last two rows, I varied the colours by adding a bit of Ercolano Red (PR102) and yellow gold ochre ( PY43).
 I sometimes also use Ultramarine blue (PB29) in my work to create several mixes of green with Py43.
-Infact, NY3 when mixed with PB29 also gives beautiful greens.
+In fact, NY3 when mixed with PB29 also gives beautiful greens.
 Try doing several charts on your own to make some luscious greens!

 Toxic convenience Green watercolor paints !

-Today there are many green hues available in artists’ colours, I’m not going to make you the whole list as its beyond the scope of this article.
+Today there are many green hues available in artists’ colours, I’m not going to make you the whole list as it is beyond the scope of this article.
 Almost all greens contain chromium, cobalt, or copper, all of which are poisonous and cause or are suspected to cause birth defects and abnormalities.

 Toxic popular green watercolor paints

-Phthalo Green (PG7 and PG36), probably the most popular green in use by artists today as it is capable of producing a vast range of useful colour mixtures !
+Phthalo Green (PG7 and PG36), probably the most popular green in use by artists today as it is capable of producing a vast range of useful colour mixtures!
 Several studies have demonstrated that PG7 an organic pigment containing copper and chlorine can cause cancer and serious birth defects (read the articles 1 & 2 if you are really inclined) and they are quite toxic to the aquatic environment (links 1 & 2).
 Another popular shade, PG36, includes potentially hazardous bromide atoms as well as chlorine.
-Something to really consider is that phthalocyanine pigment manufacture is done primarily in the third world countries where safety regulations are not as strict and the risk it poses to the workers involved and environment is phenomenal.
+Something to really consider is that phthalocyanine pigment manufacture is done primarily in third world countries where safety regulations are not as strict and the risk it poses to the workers involved and environment is phenomenal.
 Remember these are innocent people whose lives are put to risk for meeting the demands of industries requiring that particular green color!

 Cobalt turquoise or Cobalt Teal (PG 50) is a noxious cocktail of cobalt, titanium, nickel and zinc oxide.
 Additionally, mineral pigments containing copper clearly come with a hazard warning such as Malachite (links 1 & 2) and Atacamite (link here ).